finom/altamoon/README.md

 ### Trade with one button!

 Trading is different to working for a salary on a regular job.
 Instead of earning fixed amount of money, trading allows to earn percents of your balance.
-If you have $1000 on your balance and you able to make 1% every day, your balance will increase no just $10 per day, but based on compoind interest calculations your first million of dollars is going to appear on your balance in 700 days which is less than two years.
-If you make 10% every day (which is enormous number!) you're going to be come a millionaire in 75 days!

 Since our trading goal is based on percents, we've created a widget that makes possible to make a bid of given percent in one button.
+Those values are configurable at widget settings.

 [screenshot]

-### Candle chart, draft orders and alerts
+### Candle chart

-Let us introduce you our humble on the furst look but ridiculously powerful Chart widget.
+We have created an inovative tool to trade, create alerts, measure further liquidation price by using just a computer mouse.

+#### Draft orders

+You can create so-called "draft order" using right click on the chart (this works for limit orders only).
+The click will create a line that you're able to drag and choose a desired price for your order without filling it in manually.

+[screenshot]

 #### Positions and orders on the chart

-All your positions and orders are displayed on the chart.
+All your positions and orders are displayed on the chart and order lines can be dragged to change their price and re-create an order.

 [screenshot]

 #### Price alerts

 Make a right click on the chart to creatre alert.
 An alert line is going to appear and the alert line can be dragged with the mouse if you want to change your choice of price.
-No minual input of expected price anymore!
 Alerts can be created in one click making you focus on trading itself without spending any additional second.

 [screenshot]